Skip to content Skip to main navigation Report an accessibility issue

 It is required that you bring your camper’s medications in their original bottles with instructions on how to administer them, dosage, and specific times to be administered.

+Applications will be available in late November.
 We are pleased to announce that the cost for each camper to attend Camp Koinonia is only $480.00 for the entire week!
 Over recent years, the costs of planning, operating, and executing camp have increased considerably.
 The actual cost for one camper to attend is about $1,000.00.
 UT students are charged a fee of $150 to participate.
 Aside from the camper and counselor fees, 100% of the costs of Camp Koinonia are paid for by the fundraising accomplished by students and the Camp Koinonia Foundation.
 We would like to thank all who graciously provide financial support to Camp Koinonia.

 Camp Koinonia Assistantship